 A new generation of musicians has emerged, brilliantly equipped, fully in control of their craft, but impatient of the conventions and rituals surrounding classical music.
 At the forefront of this new wave is Robert Ames.
 Co-Artistic Director and Conductor of the London Contemporary Orchestra.
 He can be found conducting the LCO in an eclectic range of venues.
 From Printworks and Oval Space in East London through to the Royal Festival Hall, Barbican and Royal Opera House.

 Although contemporary classical music is central to Ames, he also works with a wide range of artists.
-From Fashion designer Vivien Westwood to Ron Arad, Frank Ocean, DJ Shadow and Jonny Greenwood of Radiohead.
-His work takes in sessions at Abbey Road, the National Theatre.
-Or working in the film studio on projects such as Oscar nominated ‘Theeb’ and John Maclean’s Slow West (Sundance Award).
+From Fashion designer Vivien Westwood to Ron Arad, Frank Ocean, DJ Shadow Thom Yorke and Jonny Greenwood of Radiohead.
+His work takes in sessions at Abbey Road, the National Theatre and the film studio projects such as Oscar nominated ‘Theeb’ and John Maclean’s Slow West (Sundance Award).
 Robert has also had the privilege of working closely with many of Classical music’s most respected composers.
 Such as Terry Riley, Steve Reich, Philip Glass and Meredith Monk.

 When Robert Ames co-founded the London Contemporary Orchestra his mission was to “think very differently about what people want to listen to”.
 This raison d’etre led to Robert winning the h.Club 100 award and the LCO winning the prestigious Royal Philharmonic Society Ensemble Award in 2015.